dr-guangtou/daily_astroph/2019/astroph-1911.md

 * [SDSS-IV MaNGA: Variations in the N/O -- O/H relation bias metallicity gradient measurements](https://arxiv.org/abs/1911.00581)

 * [SDSS-IV MaNGA: Internal mass distributions and orbital structures of early-type galaxies and their dependence on environment](https://arxiv.org/abs/1911.00777)
+  * **Relevant**
+  * Schwarzschild’s orbit-superposition方法：find that low-mass ETGs with log(M∗/M⊙) < 11.1 have an average dark matter fraction of ∼ 0.2 within one effective radius Re；tend to be oblate
+  * High-mass ETGs with log(M∗/M⊙) > 11.1 have an average dark mat- ter fraction of ∼ 0.4 within one effective radius Re, tend to be prolate-like, and are dominated by rotation about their major axis and by centrophilic orbits.
+  * Central和Satellite在相同质量上没有什么差别

 * [A Catalog of Galaxies in the Direction of the Perseus Cluster](https://arxiv.org/abs/1911.00951)
+  * **Useful, Relevant**
+  * Present a catalog of 5437 morphologically classified sources in the direction of the Perseus galaxy cluster core, among them 496 early-type low-mass galaxy candidates.
+  * We extracted a sample of early-type low-mass galaxy candidates with absolute V -band magnitudes in the range of −10 to −20 mag
+  * For the faint candidates, we found a trend of increasing nucle- ation fraction toward brighter luminosity or higher surface brightness

 * [Box/peanut-shaped bulges in action space](https://arxiv.org/abs/1911.01084)

 * [GALEX colours of quasars and intergalactic medium opacity at low redshift](https://arxiv.org/abs/1911.01105)

 * [The Co-Evolution of Galaxies and the Cool Circumgalactic Medium Probed with the SDSS and DESI Legacy Imaging Surveys](https://arxiv.org/abs/1911.01271)
+  * **Interesting, Relevant**
+  * SDSS QSO探测到的60000个MgII吸收系统的Legacy survey图像对应研究，0.4< z<1.3
+  * We find that the gas covering fraction increases with stellar mass of galaxies by ∼ M^0.4.
+  * 如果把impact factor对Rvir进行归一，则在很宽的恒星质量范围内，气体覆盖比例随半径的变化都很一致
+  * The covering fraction within 0.3 rvir around star-forming galaxies is 2-4 times higher than that around passive galaxies at all redshifts.
+  * Strong absorber的红移演化很明显，和SFR的类似；但弱absorber的演化则不明显

 * [Bursting and quenching in satellite galaxies](https://arxiv.org/abs/1911.01395)
+  * We find that GalICS 2.0 can reproduce the observed metallicity difference only if quenching is preceded by a burst of star formation, which contributes to the chemical enrichment of the stellar population

 * [Unveiling the merger dynamics of the most massive MaDCoWS cluster at z=1.2 from a multi-wavelength mapping of its intracluster medium properties](https://arxiv.org/abs/1911.00560)
+  * X-ray+NIKA SZ测量，obtained with unprecedented precision at this redshift and up to 0.7R500
+  * Spitzer星系分布和ICM分布-->星系团正在经历并合

 * [Integrated Spectra of Milky Way Globular Cluster](https://arxiv.org/abs/1911.01224)
+  * **Useful**
+  * Our aim is to further study the oldest GC located in the Galactic bulge, with a metallicity in the range −1.6<[Fe/H]<−0.7.
+  * We reproduce the full spectra in the range 4500-9000  ̊A available in these observed spectra, as well as individual lines of Na, Mg, Al, Si, Ca, Ti, Ba, and Eu.

 ----

 ### Nov 4

 * [The Sloan Digital Sky Survey extended Point Spread Functions](https://arxiv.org/abs/1911.01430)
+  * **Useful, Relevant**

 * [The SAMI Galaxy Survey: The contribution of different kinematic classes to the stellar mass function of nearby galaxies](https://arxiv.org/abs/1911.01433)
+  * **Relevant**
+  *

 * [Have we seen all the galaxies that comprise the cosmic infrared background at 250\,μm ≤λ≤ 500\,μm?](https://arxiv.org/abs/1911.01437)